 - Calculate customer value: Calculate this number by multiplying the average purchase value by the average purchase frequency rate.

 - Calculate average customer lifespan: Calculate this number by averaging the number of years a customer continues purchasing from your company.

 - Finally, calculate CLTV: multiply customer value by the average customer lifespan.
 This will give you the revenue you can reasonably expect an average customer to generate for your company over the course of their relationship with you.

 If that seems complicated, don’t worry.
-Option 2 below shows a way to automate calculating LTV inside of your Infusionsoft application.
+Option 2 below shows a way to automate calculating LTV inside of your Keap application.

-Option 1 – Use Infusionsoft Data and Calculate it Manually
+Option 1 – Use Keap Data and Calculate it Manually

 Infusinsoft has a report called Customer Lifetime Value report.
 This report will allow you to see the total amount a customer has spent with you and what their average payment was.
 This will be helpful information to use when creating your LTV figures manually.

-To get this report, you must have access to the E-Commerce module (which is required to run any sort of financial reporting or process any billing within Infusionsoft for that matter).
+To get this report, you must have access to the E-Commerce module (which is required to run any sort of financial reporting or process any billing within Keap for that matter).